 MW5451 Theology, Technology, and Digital Culture

 This course examines the place of technology in the biblical drama and in modern culture.
 Students will critically reflect on how technology affects their personal lives and ministries, analyze various theories of the nature of technology and how those theories contribute to and/or influence our understanding of what it means to be human, and investigate how selected Old and New Testament passages contribute to a biblical theology that can offer ethical guidance on current and forthcoming technologies.
+May also be credited in the Department of Theological Studies.
 3 hours.

 MW5603 Collaborative Practices in Art and Theology